 We’ve covered a lot of ground in this 2-part article.
-If you’d like to have a permanent copy for easy reference, just click the button below.
+If you’d like to have a permanent copy for easy reference, just fill in your details.

 During one coaching session I talked to an agency owner who lost some top-performing employees within a short time frame.
 During their exit interviews, these employees assured the owner that it was nothing personal - they were leaving to pursue evolving career goals.

 It’s an explanation that people always use when they don’t want to get into the details.
 How many times have you had to tell a non-performing employee that “It’s not working out?”
 In this case, they are essentially telling you the same thing.

 If you wait until key employees leave to find out why they chose to move on, you’ve lost two golden opportunities:

 - To keep your best performers on board

 - Identify and correct problems in your agency before more people resign

 In this second part of a 2-part series on recruitment and retention, I would like to discuss why employee retention is so important, common reasons why people leave, and how you can make your agency a place where people are eager to build their careers.